merlos/MapCache/README.md

 ## How does `MapCache` work behind the scenes

-If you need to build on top of MapCache read this.
+If you need to build on something top of MapCache read this.
+If not, you can ignore

 MapCache is a hack of [MapKit](https://developer.apple.com/documentation/mapkit), the map framework of Apple.